The Pulse of K-Entertainment

 When does Taeyong's WYLD release?

 Taeyong's first full-length solo album WYLD releases on May 18, 2026 at 6 p.m.
 KST.
-SM Entertainment confirmed the date in the first official teaser rollout, and Korean media reports matched the same schedule.
+SM Entertainment confirmed the project through the opening teaser rollout, and Korean media reports matched the same schedule.
 Physical preorders opened on April 27 through online and offline retailers, so the campaign is already moving beyond a simple teaser post.

 Is WYLD Taeyong's first full-length solo album?

 Yes.
 WYLD is Taeyong's first full-length solo album after earlier solo releases like Shalala, Tap, and the April 2026 single Rock Solid featuring Anderson .Paak.
-That matters because a full album gives him more room to define his own sound and puts real scale behind his post-military solo chapter.
+That jump matters because a 10-track LP gives him more room to define his own sound and puts real scale behind his post-military solo chapter.

 How involved is Taeyong in making WYLD?

 Taeyong is heavily involved in WYLD.
 The Korea Herald reported, citing SM Entertainment, that he wrote lyrics for all 10 tracks, composed nine of them, and also contributed to the album's overall production.
-Those credits matter because they frame WYLD as an artist-led project rather than a standard label-built comeback package.
+Those credits frame WYLD as an artist-led full album rather than a standard label-built comeback package.

 What was Taeyong's last release before WYLD?